Tommy Hilfiger X Gigi Hadid Breaking All Records

 It also helped that the first Gigi Hadid x Tommy Hilfiger collaboration was a huge hit.
 And probably that release of the Gigi Hadid Barbie doll, dressed in a Hilfiger-inspired outfit, has helped drive sales of the spring/summer 17 collection up.

-The stunning @SaraSampaio storms yet another #TOMMYNOW runway ???????????? ???? pic.twitter.com/vIrCucYwIF
+The stunning @SaraSampaio storms yet another #TOMMYNOW runway???????????????? pic.twitter.com/vIrCucYwIF

 — Tommy Hilfiger (@TommyHilfiger) February 10, 2017